edisonlovescodes/easyclips/README.md

 - Accent: `#FA4616`

 Timeline markers, headers, and floating labels are styled with higher contrast variants of these colors to stay readable on light backgrounds.

+## Premiere Pro layout parity

+Premiere Pro’s timeline panel offers a few ergonomics we intentionally mirrored:

+- **Zoom to playhead** – The `+` / `–` controls in Premiere keep the CTI centered while scaling; Easy Clips now performs the same scroll adjustment during every zoom step.
+- **Adjustable track height** – Editors can drag the horizontal dividers in Premiere to enlarge video, audio, or caption lanes.
+Each Easy Clips track now exposes a grab handle with min/max heights to match that behavior.
+- **Razor/trim tools** – Premiere lets you split a clip at the playhead and drag in/out points.
+Easy Clips adds a “Split” action (when the playhead is inside a clip) plus live trim handles that respect source bounds, mimicking the ripple and extend gestures.
+- **Markers & captions** – Named markers hover above the CTI in Premiere for navigation.
+Our markers adopt the same on-ruler styling and count display while captions stay on a dedicated track just like the Essential Graphics workflow.